Debasish-87/aegis-v/README.md

 - **Docker-native** — not a Kubernetes controller (see [KubeRTSec](https://github.com/Debasish-87/kubertsec) for that)
 - **Rule-based detection** — deterministic heuristics, not machine learning
 - **Experimental system** — built for learning and research, not production deployment
+- Automated responses (e.g., process termination) are conservative and designed for safety, not aggressive enforcement.
 ---

 ## 🧭 Roadmap